Syntaxerrorontop/DiscordWorm/README.md

     python worm.py
     ```

-    You also need a script that get the Token then execute this skript
+    You also need a script that get the Token then execute this script
+    To Run ony This script will do nothing!

 ## Configuration